aetherteam/mockapi/README.md

     age // age (e.g. 46)
 } // NOTE: THIS WILL NOT GENERATE PERSON, THIS WILL ADD ALL FIELDS TO THE OBJECT, NOT ONLY PERSON OBJECT SO YOU CAN USE ANY NAME OF THIS FIELD
 ```
-`randomrow:20` - generates random string with length of 20 (e.g. "yfndforjfhfukfoepg")
+`randomrow` - generates random string with length of 32 (e.g. "yfftyujk34i26j6h6no6rjfhfukfoepg")

 `randomint:1:10` - generates random int between 1 and 1

-`randomtext:10` - generates random text with 10 words (text has no sense);
+`loremipsum` - generates random text with 10 words (text has no sense);